jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 #### Subtask 1: Create the Web App and SQL database instance

-1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance and login with your lab-provided Azure credentials.
+1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance and login with your Azure credentials.

 2. In the navigation menu to the left, select **+Create a resource** and in the Marketplace search text box, enter **Web App + SQL** and select the appropriate auto-suggestion.